Algeria–Morocco relations: Post-colonization and the Sand War

 After Morocco had gained independence from France in 1956, King Mohammed V provided arms, money, and medicines to Algerian FLN forces waging a war of independence against French rule; Morocco also served as a rear base for Algerian insurgents to set up training camps for newer recruits.
-During this period, King Mohammed also refused to negotiate with France over the precise outline of Morocco's border with Algeria in the Sahara Desert that had not yet been demarcated earlier in 1844 or with the Varnier Line in 1912.
+During this period, King Mohammed also refused to negotiate with France over the precise outline of the Algeria-Morocco border in the Sahara Desert that had not yet been demarcated earlier in 1844 or with the Varnier Line in 1912.
 This was further complicated by the popularity of reinstating the border of Greater Morocco among Moroccan politicians among whom Allal El Fassi, then president of the Istiqlal Party.
 These borders encompass the entirety of Mauritania, parts of Mali and Algeria.

 On 23 January 1962 King Hassan II of Morocco reported that the Moroccan-Algerian commission at the ministerial level finalized a structure for a United Arab Maghreb.

 After Algerian independence, the border disputes remained leading to skirmishes along the Algerian-Moroccan border and the eventual outbreak of the Sand War in 1963.
 The dispute revolved around Morocco claiming the region surrounding Tindouf.
 After two months of fighting, Algeria and Morocco agreed to a ceasefire agreed upon on 29 and 30 October 1963 in Bamako, Mali.
 The two main points entails that the pre-war border would remain and that the border area would be demilitarized guaranteed by Ethiopian and Malian supervisors.
 However, Morocco kept pushing for its demand to hold a referendum in the villages of Hassi-Beida and Tindjoub whether these would want to join Morocco or remain in Algeria.
-The day of the official ceasefire to the Sand War on 1 November, Algerian President Ben Bella demanded the evacuation of Moroccan armed forces from Hassi-Beida and Tindjoub.
+The day of the official ceasefire to the Sand War on 1 November, Algerian President Ahmed Ben Bella demanded the evacuation of Moroccan armed forces from Hassi-Beida and Tindjoub.
 The Moroccan soldiers refused which was met by a bombardment of Figuig in Morocco by Algeria.
 After a second ceasefire on 20 February 1964, Moroccan troops retreated Hassi-Beida and Tindjoub as did the Algerian forces from Figuig.